 Limb shortening surgery

 Limb lengthening and shortening are among the most commonly performed orthopedic surgeries worldwide.
 The reasons that necessitate this type of operations can be many, including health issues such as limb length discrepancy, as well as for cosmetic reasons (stature lengthening or shortening).
 In this article, we will specifically look into limb shortening surgery.
+We hope this article will also be useful for those who wonder how to become shorter in height.

 The most common reason to perform limb shortening operation is leg length discrepancy.
 There are cases in which this difference in lengths of legs can be corrected by lengthening the shorter limb.
 However, there are several advantages of shortening the longer limb: